Skip to main content

 Projects must comply with the Secretary of the Interior's Standards for Treatment of Historic Properties (26 CFR 68).
 MHT will review project progress to ensure compliance.

-Grant funds cannot pay for routine maintenance, fundraising expenses, or work that has already started or been finished.
+Grant funds cannot pay for routine maintenance, fundraising expenses, research, exhibits, or work that has already started or been finished.
+See the grant guidelines for a longer list of eligible and ineligible costs.

 Eligible properties